Tiwariji-07/wm-rn-storybook10/components/WmContainer/docs/overview.md

 # Overview

-The Container component is a fundamental layout element that serves as a versatile wrapper for organizing and structuring content within mobile applications.
-It provides a flexible foundation for grouping related UI elements while offering enhanced functionality beyond basic view containers.
+The **Container** is a versatile layout component that serves as an empty box for organizing and grouping other components.
+It acts as a fundamental building block for creating structured layouts in React Native applications, allowing you to arrange content semantically and apply styling for visual organization.

-This component extends PartialHostProps to deliver essential container capabilities including scroll management, sticky positioning, and smooth animations.
-It's designed to handle common mobile app scenarios where content needs to be dynamically loaded, animated into view, or maintained in specific positions during user interactions.
+Container components are essential for creating responsive layouts and can be used to wrap content that needs to be grouped together with specific styling, animations, or behavioral properties.
+They support both static content and dynamic partial page inclusion.

-## Features
+**Features:**

-- **Animation Support** - Built-in animation capabilities with customizable timing and delay options
+- Flexible layout direction (row/column) with wrap capabilities
-- **Scroll Management** - Configurable scrollable behavior for content that exceeds container bounds
+- Built-in scroll support for content overflow
-- **Sticky Positioning** - Ability to maintain fixed positioning relative to the viewport or parent container
+- Sticky positioning with opacity control
-- **Load Event Handling** - Lifecycle management with onLoad callback for initialization logic
+- Animation support with configurable delays
-- **Flexible Layout** - Inherits comprehensive styling and layout properties from PartialHostProps
+- Touch and gesture event handling
-- **Performance Optimized** - Efficient rendering and memory management for mobile environments
+- Gap and alignment control for child elements
-- **Responsive Design** - Adaptive container behavior across different screen sizes and orientations
+- Conditional styling and theming support